 On top of that, I didn't really have a faith community.
 I wasn't attending weekly Mass.
 I had all but given up on the Catholic Church.

 At the time, I thought I was having a crisis of faith.

 I realize now I was going through a period of deconstruction.
 This usually involves a lot of questions and doubts.
-It generally ends up with some kind of transition, usually to another faith denomination, or away from God entirely.
+It generally ends up with some kind of transition, usually to another faith denomination or away from God entirely.
 You can deconstruct your faith without losing it if you are careful.
-I came out on the other side, my faith in God as strong as ever, but knowing I no longer belonged in the Catholic Church.
+I came out on the other side, my faith in God as strong as ever, knowing I no longer belonged in the Catholic Church.

 The idea of not being Catholic scared the hell out of me.